Solar chemical composition in the hot gas of cool-core ellipticals, groups, and clusters of galaxies: Methods

 In Paper I, the O/Fe and Ne/Fe ratios were already corrected to their \textsc{spexact} v3 estimates; therefore, there is no need to reconsider them further and we devote this Letter to the EPIC measurements of Mg/Fe, Si/Fe, S/Fe, Ar/Fe, Ca/Fe, Cr/Fe, Mn/Fe, and Ni/Fe.
 The general fitting procedure, including (i) the estimation of the hydrogen column density $n_\text{H}$, (ii) the treatment of the EPIC background, and (iii) the approach of refitting K-shell lines locally, is described extensively in Paper I. The only exception regarding (iii) is M\,87, which show significantly different "full band" and "local" Fe values, and for which we adopt the latter (since its Fe-L complex may suffer from unexpected biases, such as a complex temperature structure).
-In addition, we account for the multi-temperature state of the plasma by adopting the approach described in \citet[][3-T, with $kT_\text{mean}$ the temperature of the main component]{2018MNRAS.478L.116M}.
+In addition, we account for the multi-temperature state of the plasma by adopting the approach described in \citet{2018MNRAS.478L.116M}.
+In short, three thermal components are assumed, each with free temperatures.
+The emission measures of the hotter and cooler component, however, are tied to half that of the main component (of temperature $kT_\text{mean}$) in order to approximate a Gaussian temperature distribution (the \texttt{gdem} model; see e.g. Paper I) with reasonable computing resources.